Graph-structured tensor optimization for nonlinear density control and mean field games: Background

 The optimal transport problem seeks a transport plan for how to move mass from an initial distribution to a target distribution with minimum cost.
 This topic has been extensively studied, see, e.g., the monograph \cite{villani2003topics} and references therein.
 An extension of this problem is the multi-marginal optimal transport problem, in which a minimum-cost transport plan between several distributions is sought \cite{ruschendorf1995optimal, gangbo1998optimal, ruschendorf2002n, pass2015multi, benamou2015bregman, nenna2016numerical, elvander2020multi}.
 In this work we consider the discrete case of the latter, where the marginal distributions are given by a finite set of $\ccT$ nonnegative vectors \footnote{To simplify the notation, we assume that all the marginals have the same number of elements, i.e., $\mu_j\in \RR^N$.
 This can easily be relaxed.} $\mu_1, \ldots, \mu_\ccT \in \RR^N_+$.
 The transport plan and the corresponding cost of moving mass are both represented by $\ccT$-mode tensors $\bM \in \RR^{N^\ccT}_+$ and $\bC \in \RR^{N^\ccT}$, respectively.
-More precisely, $\bM_{i_1 \ldots i_\ccT}$ and $\bC_{i_1 \ldots i_\ccT}$ are the transported mass and the cost of moving mass associated with the tuple $(i_1, \ldots, i_{\ccT})$, respectively.
+More precisely, the elements $\bM^{(i_1 \ldots i_\ccT)}$ and $\bC^{(i_1 \ldots i_\ccT)}$ are the transported mass and the cost of moving mass associated with the tuple $(i_1, \ldots, i_{\ccT})$, respectively.
 The total cost of transport is therefore given by

 Moreover, for $\bM$ to be a feasible transport plan, it must have the given distributions as its marginals.
-To this end, the marginal distributions of $\bM$ are given by the projections $P_j(\bM) \in \RR^N_+$, where
+To this end, the marginal distributions of $\bM$ are given by the projections $P_j(\bM) \in \RR^N_+$, where elements of this vector are defined as